evanfaler/steelpy/README.md

 # SteelPy

-`steelpy` is a library that acts a database for AISC steel shapes for easy use in structural calculations and applications.
+`steelpy` is a library that acts as a database for AISC steel shapes for easy use in structural calculations and applications.
 The library includes W, M, S, HP, WT, MT, ST, Pipe, HSS, L, and Double L profiles.

 ## Contents
 * [Installation](#installation)